Survivorship bias: As a general experimental flaw

 He postulated that experiments confirming the null hypothesis (i.e., showing no result) would not be reported, but "[e]ventually, one experimenter remains whose subject has made high scores for six or seven successive sessions.
 Neither experimenter nor subject is aware of the other ninety-nine projects, and so both have a strong delusion that ESP is operating."
-He concludes: "The experimenter writes an enthusiastic paper, sends it to Rhine who publishes it in his magazine, and the readers are greatly impressed."
+He concludes: "The experimenter writes an enthusiastic paper, sends it to Rhine, who publishes it in his magazine, and the readers are greatly impressed."

 If sufficiently many scientists study a phenomenon, some will find statistically significant results by chance, and these are the experiments submitted for publication.
 Additionally, papers showing positive results may be more appealing to editors.
 This problem is known as positive results bias, a type of publication bias.
 To combat this, some editors now specifically call for the submission of "negative" scientific findings, where "nothing happened".

-Survivorship bias is one of the research issues brought up in the provocative 2005 paper "Why Most Published Research Findings Are False", which shows that a large number of published medical research papers contain results that cannot be replicated.
+Survivorship bias is one of the research issues raised in the provocative 2005 paper "Why Most Published Research Findings Are False", which shows that many published medical research papers contain results that cannot be replicated.

 One famous example of survivorship bias occurred in a study by Redelmeier and Singh, which was published in the Annals of Internal Medicine and purported to show that Academy Award-winning actors and actresses lived almost four years longer than their less successful peers.
-The statistical method used to derive this statistically significant difference, however, gave winners an unfair advantage, because it credited winners' years of life before winning toward survival subsequent to winning.
-When the data was reanalyzed using methods that avoided this immortal time bias, the survival advantage was closer to one year and was not statistically significant.
+The statistical method used to derive this statistically significant difference, however, gave winners an unfair advantage, because it credited winners' years of life before winning toward survival after winning.
+When the data were reanalyzed using methods that avoided this immortal time bias, the survival advantage was closer to one year and was not statistically significant.